Crematorium: Air pollution control and energy recovery

 The flue gases from the secondary chamber are usually vented to the atmosphere through a refractory-lined flue.
 They are at a very high temperature, and interest in recovering this thermal energy e.g. for space heating of the funeral chapel, or other facilities or for distribution into local district heating networks has arisen in recent years.
 Such heat recovery efforts have been viewed in both a positive and negative light by the public.
-1400–1800 F.

 In addition, filtration systems (baghouses) are being applied to crematories in many countries.
 Activated carbon adsorption is being considered for mercury abatement (as a result of dental amalgam).
 Much of this technology is borrowed from the waste incineration industry on a scaled-down basis.
 With the rise in the use of cremation in Western nations where amalgam has been used liberally in dental restorations, mercury has been a growing concern.